-Janus Henderson Group plc (JHG) Q1 2020 Earnings Call Transcript
+Janus Henderson Group PLC (JHG) Q1 2020 Earnings Call Transcript

 Andrei Stadnik -- Morgan Stanley -- Analyst

 Good.
-And my second question, just thinking through where the operating margin could end up, should we be thinking about mid-30s for FY 2021?
+And my second question, just thinking through where the operating margin could end up, should we be thinking about the mid-30s for FY '21?

 Roger Thompson -- Chief Financial Officer